kalanidhis/WOL_BACKEND_SERVICE/README.md

 DB username and Password are in application.properties

-Postman Importable Test cases are in resources folder. (https://www.getpostman.com/)
+Postman Test cases are in resources folder.
+Get it here (https://www.getpostman.com/)

 # Steps to Deploy the project

 1. mvn clean